-Aspergillosis is an infection caused by a type of mold.
-The illnesses resulting from aspergillosis usually affect the respiratory system, but their signs and severity vary greatly.
+Aspergillosis is an infection caused by a type of mold (fungus).
+The illnesses resulting from aspergillosis infection usually affect the respiratory system, but their signs and severity vary greatly.

 In some people, the spores trigger an allergic reaction.
 Other people develop mild to serious lung infections.
 The most serious form of aspergillosis — invasive aspergillosis — occurs when the infection spreads to blood vessels and beyond.